InsectSense was established by Aria Samimi and Leon Schipper.

 Aria has an educational background in Geology & Mining engineering.
 During one of his studies in bio-geo-chemistry, Aria learnt that plants can be indicators of some mineral resources.
 However, the challenge was to analyse hundreds of plants to learn about such mineral-ore depositions.
 Intrigued by this topic, he started looking for relevant solutions to this challenge.

 Leon is a Dutch industrial design engineer and tech entrepreneur in innovative technologies.
 With his activities his focus is on creating impact to serve a social or environmental purpose.
-His main inspiration is his little daughter and family.
+His main inspiration is his little daughter, partner and family.

 The first revelation of using honeybees to locate mineral-ores occurred to him when he saw a photograph of a bee perched on a flower on the cover of a book.
 Aria realised that instead of analysing hundreds of plants, it was smarter to analyse bee products; since bees themselves visit all such plants.
 Upon further investigation, Aria learnt about researches on the olfactory-behaviour of honeybees being used in fundamental neurobiological research and in the study of human disorders.
 This concept seeded the idea of using olfactory sense of honeybees for detection.